yoshtec/photo-woylie/readme.md

 ## Folder Structure

-woylie will maintain several folders in its base path passed by the `--base-path` argument.
+woylie will maintain several folders in its base path passed by the `--base-path` argument and expose imported files in the directories.
+With a directory structure it is possible for all kinds of different software to use the contents.

 Folders
  - `hash-lib` -- Folder for all files ordered after sha256 hash